 In order to practise, perfusionists must meet the following requirements:

-It is relevant, but not mandatory, to have studied or majored in subjects related to perfusion science such as physiology, biochemistry, pharmacology, medical science, anatomy and like subjects.
+Complete a suitable Bachelor’s Degree in Science.
+It is relevant, but not mandatory, to have studied or majored in subjects related to perfusion science.
+These subjects will include physiology, biochemistry, pharmacology, medical science, anatomy and like subjects.

-Successfully complete the ABCP examination to receive the Certificate of Clinical Perfusion awarded by the Australasian Board of Cardiovascular Perfusion.
+Successfully complete the ANZBP examination to receive the Certificate of Clinical Perfusion awarded by the Australian and New Zealand Board of Perfusion

 Complete Continuing Professional Development Requirements